-In KS3 students have been exposed to computing principles, scripting and problem solving throughout Year 9.
-The GCSE enables learners to develop valuable thinking skills that are extremely attractive in the modern workplace.
+In KS3 students have been exposed to computing principles, scripting and problem solving throughout Year 9; developing their basic computing skills for most of this year.
+The GCSE (which is the next level up) enables learners to develop valuable thinking skills that are extremely attractive in the modern workplace.
 Students will deconstruct problems, learn to think abstractly and gain an understanding of computational logic, expressing their own ideas through writing programmes in the Python programming language.

-There are two equally weighted 1.5 hour examinations that students will take at the end of Year 11.
+There are two equally-weighted 1.5 hr examinations that students will take at the end of Year 11.